DUP urged to ‘choke down’ its position in refusing to reform government

 A six-month legislative deadline to form an administration expires on Friday.
 If no executive is in place by that date the Government assumes a legal responsibility to call another election.

-Speaking at the British-Irish Parliamentary Assembly in Co Cavan on Monday, Mr Baker said it is “incumbent” on all of the parties to form an Executive as soon as possible.
+Speaking at the British-Irish Parliamentary Assembly in Co Cavan on Monday, Mr Baker said it was “incumbent” on all of the parties to form an executive as soon as possible.

 “We will continue in the short term to press all parties to reform the Northern Ireland Executive,” he added.

-He said that whoever is returned as British Prime Minister this week will continue the Government’s policy to reach an agreement with Brussels that is acceptable to all sides.
+He said the Government would continue to strive to reach an agreement with Brussels to make changes to the protocol that are acceptable to all sides.

 “If the DUP accept that and find it in within themselves to choke down the position they have taken, just get into the Executive and do it this week, we can avoid an election which would waste time and money that could be better spent elsewhere.”

-The Government has vowed to secure changes to the protocol, either by a negotiated compromise with the EU or through proposed domestic legislation (the NI Protocol Bill) which would empower ministers to scrap the arrangements without the approval of Brussels.
+The Government has vowed to secure changes to the protocol, either by a negotiated compromise with the EU or through proposed domestic legislation – the Northern Ireland Protocol Bill – which would empower ministers to scrap the arrangements without the approval of Brussels.

+On Sunday, Mr Baker told Sky News that devolved government in Stormont will not happen until the “legitimate interest” of unionists to end the jurisdiction of EU law in Northern Ireland takes place.

+“We will not have devolved government in Northern Ireland until it’s done,” he said.

-Mr Baker said that the Government is committed to getting an agreement that works for everyone.
+He said the Government was committed to getting an agreement that works for everyone.

-“I do want to restate our conviction that the Protocol can and should be improved so it better reflects the delicate but crucial balances at the heart of the Belfast/Good Friday Agreement.
+“I do want to restate our conviction that the protocol can and should be improved so it better reflects the delicate but crucial balances at the heart of the Belfast/Good Friday Agreement,” he said.

 “Since some of my comments have been, perhaps, misrepresented, let me be absolutely clear.
-I want us together to be celebrating the Belfast/Good Friday Agreement,” he added.
+I want us together to be celebrating the Belfast/Good Friday Agreement.”

 “It’s a wonderful agreement and we are all resolutely committed to it, but the point I want everyone to understand is that it is going to be difficult to see how (US) president (Joe) Biden will be coming to the island of Ireland to rejoice that agreement if we fail to sort out the protocol.